All evacuations lifted for Southern California wildfire

 Newsom replied with a tweet of his own: “You don’t believe in climate change.
 You are excused from this conversation.”

+California has increased fire prevention investments and fuel management projects in recent years while federal funding has shrunk, the governor’s office said in a statement.

+“We’re successfully waging war against thousands of fires started across the state in the last few weeks due to extreme weather created by climate change while Trump is conducting a full on assault against the antidotes,” Newsom said.

-The state controls a small percentage of forest land.
-The federal government manages most of it.
-Neither of the two major fires currently burning in California are on forest land.
+The state controls just 3% of forest land in California, while the federal government owns 57%, according to numbers provided by the Newsom’s office.
+About 40% of the state’s forest are privately owned.
+Neither of the two major fires currently burning are on forest land.

 Last year Trump made a similar threat as wildfires devastated Malibu and Paradise, California — accusing the state of “gross mismanagement” of forests.